crcx/nga-c/Nga.md

 ## The Instructions

 I've chosen to implement each instruction as a separate function.
 This keeps them shorter, and lets me simplify the instruction processor later on.

-There is a bit of commentary on each one, but see the Nga Specification for full details.

 The **NOP** instruction does nothing.